 Whilst there are other mouthpiece toothbrushes as listed within our mouthpiece toothbrush article, I am unable to recommend any at the time of review.

-A cost effective, strong performing electric toothbrush it cleans the teeth really well.
+Both are cost effective, strong performing electric toothbrushes that clean the teeth really well.

 3. Where is the best place to buy the AutoBrush mouthpiece toothbrush?

 You need to head to www.tryautobrush.com, this is the only place you can buy this particular product.
 There are many similar products sold online, but AutoBrush sell direct only.

 Electric Teeth is an independent organisation with a mission to simplify dental health.

 Our team is a mixture of consumers and dental professionals.

 We strive to create honest, informative content, telling you the facts, good or bad.

 We are not sponsored by big brands or healthcare companies.
 Our site is funded by affiliate revenue and ads, but we only recommend products that we have tested and truly believe to be worth your money.

 Why not watch this short video to find out all about us?